List of natural disasters in Indonesia: Major natural disasters with widespread loss of life

 (1) Total death toll unknown.
 The eruption is believed to have had a worldwide impact.

 (2) This is the estimated death toll from the direct impact of the eruption.
 A total of perhaps 70,000 people are estimated to have died from starvation and disease in the area in the months following the eruption.
 See also 1815 eruption of Mount Tambora.

 (3) "Some thousands" are reported to have died.

 (4) Source: MCEER, University of Buffalo, The State University of New York, Major Indonesian Earthquakes of the 20th Century, accessed 29 December 2013.

 (5) This is the estimated death toll in Indonesia.
 An estimated 60,000 more people died in other countries surrounding the Indian Ocean, especially in Sri Lanka.

 (6) The original official death toll was around 2,200.
 However several thousands more, perhaps 4,000 or more, were buried in a major mudslide during the earthquake.
 It has therefore been difficult to compile a reliable estimate of the final toll.
 As of February 2019, it was estimated that over 4,300 died.

+(7) Only counting the number of deaths in Indonesia.
+At least 300 more deaths were recorded in Thailand and Malaysia.